apivideo/api.video-documentation/vod/demo-loom-clone.md

 ## Github repo

-Now that's you've got the look and feel, you can clone the repo and start hacking.

-You will find the repo [here](https://github.com/apivideo/api.video-typescript-media-stream-composer)
+You can find the repo [here](https://github.com/apivideo/api.video-typescript-media-stream-composer)

-To clone the repo, just go into your command line and run the following command:
+To clone the repo, run the following command in your command line:

 ```
 $ git clone https://github.com/apivideo/api.video-typescript-media-stream-composer